-Sun Dried Tomatoes are available in the market!
-But, why to shell out so many extra bucks when you can easily make a fresh batch of these at home?
+While you can find many sun dried varieties of tomatoes in the market!; why to shell out so many extra bucks when you can easily make a fresh batch of these at home?
 So, today, read my recipe to Homemade Sun Dried Tomatoes in no time!

-As, we had a huge open space in front of the house during my childhood my parents loved making Sundried Tomatoes .
+As, we had a huge open space in front of the house during my childhood my parents loved drying vegetables for later use .
 With a beautiful manicured lawn in the center and flower beds all around, there was enough space left to grow all sort of veggies including tomatoes.

 During the season when tomatoes were harvested in bulk, my mom used to make the most of them by making bottles of ketchup, tomato relish.

-Moreover, the remaining tomatoes were cut into thin slices and dried in the strong summer sun to make Sun Dried Tomatoes .
+Moreover, the remaining tomatoes were cut into thin slices and dried in the strong summer sun to dry them.
 These came in really handy when during the peak summers, tomatoes disappeared from the markets.

 Because the process of making them at home is really simple, I guess you must surely try it out.
 Follow these steps:

-- Start by cutting cherry tomatoes into havles.
+- Start by cutting cherry tomatoes into halves.
 You may use other type of tomatoes as well.

 - Now, take a cookie sheet or a pan and spread the thin tomato slices on them.